HIPERFIT/hiperfit.github.com/about.md

-The joint research center HIPERFIT attempts to solve the simultaneous challenges of high transparency, high computational performance and high productivity in an integrated approach of declarative domain specific and high-level functional programming languages.
-The center gathers research in different communities: mathematical finance, programming languages and high-performance systems and application experts from the financial sector contribute cutting edge knowledge from their respective fields to bear on problems transcending their own field of expertise.
+The joint research center HIPERFIT attempts to solve the simultaneous challenges of high transparency, high computational performance and high productivity through an integrated approach of combining research in financial mathematics, declarative domain specific languages, high-level functional programming languages, and high-performance systems.
+Besides the research component, application experts from the financial sector contribute cutting edge knowledge from their respective fields to bear on problems transcending their own field of expertise.

 Funded by the [Danish Council for Strategic Research (DSF)](http://en.fi.dk/councils-commissions/the-danish-council-for-strategic-research),